ipa-svn/fiad_halcon/README.md

 - For effizient execution of completed functions, hdevelop can generate c++ code for the internal profgrams and procedures. calling the generated functions differs a bit from the original calling strategy.
 The provided examples show how to implement the node to support both interfaces in a smooth way.
 Since the generated programs can be assecced directly with function calls, no extra interface is needed after the code generation.

-The halcon bindings offers a generic way to call both generated code and procedures with HDevEngine by just a define opption.
+The halcon bindings offers a generic way to call both generated code and procedures with HDevEngine by just a define opption an linking to the suitable library in halcon_ros_if (see test project on how to do this).
 In this way the code using the halcon does not have to care about which alternative is beeing used.